fieldryand/goflow/Readme.md

 Goflow was built as a simple replacement for Apache Airflow to manage some small data pipeline projects.
 Airflow started to feel too heavyweight for these projects where all the computation was offloaded to independent services, but there was still a need for basic orchestration, concurrency, retries, visibility etc.

-Goflow prioritizes ease of deployment over features and scalability.
-If you need distributed workers, backfilling over time slices, a durable database of job runs, etc, then Goflow is not for you.
-On the other hand, if you want to rapidly prototype some pipelines, then Goflow might be a good fit.

-## Concepts and features
+Goflow prioritizes ease of deployment over scalability and does not attempt to be an enterprise solution.
+For example, there is currently no support for job queueing and distributed workers, so if you need those features, you should prefer something like Airflow or Temporal.
+On the other hand, Goflow runs comfortably on a single tiny VM, so it can be a great fit for hobby projects.

+## Development overview

+First a few definitions.

 - `Job`: A Goflow workflow is called a `Job`.
 Jobs can be scheduled using cron syntax.
 - `Task`: Each job consists of one or more tasks organized into a dependency graph.
 A task can be run under certain conditions; by default, a task runs when all of its dependencies finish successfully.